MoneySwap Price Reaches $0.0008 on Exchanges (MSWAP)

-MoneySwap (MSWAP) traded 3.4% higher against the US dollar during the 24 hour period ending at 20:00 PM E.T. on September 17th.
-One MoneySwap coin can now be purchased for approximately $0.0008 or 0.00000004 BTC on popular cryptocurrency exchanges.
-During the last seven days, MoneySwap has traded 5.4% lower against the US dollar.
-MoneySwap has a total market capitalization of $951,271.28 and approximately $182,363.00 worth of MoneySwap was traded on exchanges in the last 24 hours.
+MoneySwap (MSWAP) traded down 4.3% against the U.S. dollar during the twenty-four hour period ending at 16:00 PM Eastern on September 19th.
+One MoneySwap coin can now be bought for $0.0008 or 0.00000004 BTC on cryptocurrency exchanges.
+In the last week, MoneySwap has traded down 5.3% against the U.S. dollar.
+MoneySwap has a market capitalization of $909,891.35 and approximately $213,448.00 worth of MoneySwap was traded on exchanges in the last day.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.